enicolasgomez/react-socketio-chat/README.md

 ## TODO

-* Unread messages counter for each channel
+* Unread messages counter for each channel (Redux version)